rapidsai/docs/index.md

 # RAPIDS Community and Project Docs
 {: .fs-9 }

 This site serves as a reference for the agreed standards and practices followed by all RAPIDS repositories and projects.
-For new contributors, learn the basiscs needed for contributing to RAPIDS.
+For new contributors, learn the basics needed for contributing to RAPIDS.
 Visit [rapids.ai](http://rapids.ai) for more information.
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View Code of Conduct]({{ site.baseurl }}docs/resources/conduct){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 } [View RAPIDS on GitHub](https://github.com/rapidsai){: .btn .fs-5 }
+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View Code of Conduct]({{ site.baseurl }}/docs/resources/conduct){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 } [View RAPIDS on GitHub](https://github.com/rapidsai){: .btn .fs-5 }

 ---

 ## Getting started

 Welcome!
 We are excited you are here!
-Before you begin, we ask that everyone review the [Code of Conduct]({{ site.baseurl }}docs/resources/conduct) before contributing.
+Before you begin, we ask that everyone review the [Code of Conduct]({{ site.baseurl }}/docs/resources/conduct) before contributing.

 ### Your first issue